Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 ```

-The Key diffirentiation to me is the integration with MDX, a markdown flavor with support for `jsx`.
+The Key differentiation to me is the integration with MDX, a markdown flavor with support for `jsx`.
 This is great!
 I've considered using MDX on my blog, and at the time I thought it might be an overkill.
 But now I need global CSS to style links in my posts.
 With Theme UI _my content_ would automatically pick up styling from the theme.

 ## CSS variables

 Last but not least, you can always use CSS variables.
 People like to make fun of the #useThePlatform movement, but I think in this case it's a very reasonable option.
 The browser support is very much here.
-This is the most trully dynamic theming approach.
+This is the most truly dynamic theming approach.
 You can change variables using media queries, including `prefers-color-scheme`.
 Meaning, supporting dark mode is super easy, no js required.

 Anyway, here is the same example of a `BrandLink`: